As a Shopify Partner, your clients turn to you for advice on how to best capitalize on new features and integrations.

 This seamless experience between offline and online shopping acts as a real-life abandoned cart — allowing merchants to track and re-engage customers that receive assistance from their staff in-store.

 3. Sell on eBay

-We partnered with eBay and launched Shopify’s new eBay sales channel, available for merchants based in the US and selling in USD.
+We partnered with eBay and launched Shopify’s new eBay sales channel, available for merchants based in the US, Canada, and Australia.
 “Shopify merchants will gain access to more than 171 million global active eBay buyers, allowing them to expand their customer base” says eBay’s Britte Bennett.